rajeshmanchikanti10/RATeCommerce/README.md

 AdminAddNewProductActivity,AdminManageActivity,AdminconfigureActivity,products class are used in implementing product Management functionality

 ### 3)user profile Management
-settingActivity.java,Prevalent class are userd in implementing user profile Management
+settingActivity.java,Prevalent class are used in implementing user profile Management

 ### 4)search products

-searchActivity,productDeatilsActivity  are used in implementing search product Activity
+searchActivity,,productDetails Activity  are used in implementing search product Activity

 ### 5)Registration